lisajamhoury/simple-peer-wrapper/README.md

 const SimplePeerWrapper = require('simple-peer-wrapper');
 ```

 Option 2: Include the simple-peer-wrapper.min.js as a standalone script in a `<script>` tag.
-This exports a SimplePeerWrapper constructor on the window
+This exports a SimplePeerWrapper constructor on the window.

 ```html
 <script src="simple-peer-wrapper.min.js"></script>